-- The export button has been enabled for the dashboard.
-See "Dashboard Properties" on page 28 for more information. - PhantomJS is installed on the computer hosting JasperReports Server.
-For information on configuring PhantomJS for dashboards, see the System Configuration chapter in the JasperReports Server Administrator Guide.
+- The export button has been enabled for the dashboard or dashlet.
+See "Dashboard Settings" on page 30 and "Dashlet Settings" on page 32 for more information. - Chrome/Chromium is installed on the computer hosting JasperReports Server.
+For information on configuring Chrome/Chromium for dashboards, see the System Configuration chapter in the TIBCO JasperReports Server Administrator Guide.

-To export a dashboard:
+To export a dashboard or a dashlet:

 - 1. Select View > Repository and search or browse for the Dashboard you want to export. - 2.
 Click the link to open the dashboard. - 3.
-Hover your cursor over sand select the export format from the drop-down list.
+Hover your cursor over for the dashboard or individual dashlet and select the export format from the drop-down list.

-The available formats are:
+The available formats for dashboards are: